What Is Hemophilia?

 Hemophilia is a very rare disorder.
 Very few people have it.
 There are about 20,000 people in the United States with hemophilia.
 One out of every 5,000 boys born has hemophilia.
 This makes it about as rare as triplets (three babies in one birth).

-There is no cure for hemophilia at this time, but much promising research is being done.
+There is no known cure for hemophilia at this time, but much promising research is being done.
 People with hemophilia stop bleeding by taking an injection of the clotting factor that is missing from their blood.
 Some people with hemophilia give themselves this injection; others go to a hospital or clinic for treatment.
 By using clotting factor and visiting a doctor or hemophilia clinic regularly, the person with hemophilia can expect to have a normal lifespan.

 The clotting factor used to treat hemophilia is very expensive.
 A common type of bleeding, into a joint, can cost $200 to $6,000 to treat one time, depending on the person's weight.
 A person with hemophilia may spend from $40,000 to over $200,000 each year for his medical care.